allancolibao/arcdev-portfolio-v2/README.md

 </h1>

 <p align="center">
-  I've spent three months building this thing.
+  I've been spent three months building this thing.
 I'm so happy and proud to show the improvement from the previous version of my portfolio.
 </p>

 ## 😀 About this project